 In online blackjack, you will see a yes or no option come up for you to say yes or no to placing the insurance bet.
 At land based casinos the offer is made verbally by the dealer.
 Most experts will tell you not to take the insurance bet.
 Many players refer to it as a sucker bet.
 If you look at it statistically, there are only 4 cards that make a Blackjack, and 9 cards which do not, making it more probable that the dealer does not have Blackjack.
 Based on this, if you opt for the insurance bet, you will lose money over time.

 If you enjoy playing blackjack online, then you may want to check out our live dealer blackjack page to learn about this face to face live dealer online blackjack options that really presents a Vegas-style gaming experience.

 Our Favorite Casinos To Test Your Online BlackJack Strategy At

 Now you've got an understanding of basic blackjack strategy, its time to try it out and develop your own personal playing style.
 All of the casinos you see featured here offer you a great environment for enjoying the game of bj from the comfort of our own PC, laptop, or mobile device, and they've all been personally evaluated and tested by our team of online gambling experts.

 #1 Legal Online Blackjack Site - Top Rated Casino

 Bovada Casino 100% Bonus Up To $1,000 x3

 Our top featured casino is Bovada.
 To kick things off right, Bovada offers players a nice 100% bonus up to $1,000 redeemable 3 times, totaling up to $3,000 in free bonus money!
-This popular online casino caters exclusively to US players, and was launched in late 2011 to take over Bodog Casino's traffic from United States players.
+This popular online casino caters exclusively to US players, and was launched in late 2011 to provide superior Internet blackjack.
 They have quickly demonstrated that they are committed to player satisfaction, and provide a killer gaming experience.